Making the decision to start divorce proceedings is never easy, and is

 and how the case will start.
 Your first step will be to

-find a lawyer that you are comfortable with, and who shares your goals for your case.
+, and who shares your goals for your case.
 Your lawyer will then draft

 a Complaint for Divorce.
 This document will provide some basic information